jeromesegura/fiddleitm/README.md

 # fiddleitm v.0.1

-This is an addon for [**mitmproxy**](https://github.com/mitmproxy/mitmproxy) based on [EKFiddle](https://github.com/malwareinfosec/EKFiddle/) (Fiddler extension)
+This is an addon for [**mitmproxy**](https://github.com/mitmproxy/mitmproxy) that inspects flows and identifies malicious web traffic.

-It is used to inspect web traffic (flows) captured by mitmproxy and looks for malicious indicators from on a list of rules.

 **Usage:**